TeamCOMPAS/COMPAS/online-docs/pages/User guide/Running COMPAS/running-via-python.rst

 to the parent directory of the directory in which the COMPAS executable resides, then type `python /path-to-runSubmit/runSubmit.py`.
 For example, for Ubuntu Linux, type::

+TODO: use python cli to generate this help section
+TODO: write a section demoing this within python

     export COMPAS_ROOT_DIR=/path-to-dir

     python /path-to-runSubmit/runSubmit.py